 What is AI speech recognition used for?

-How accurate is modern speech recognition technology?
+How accurate is modern speech recognition?

 Does speech recognition work offline?